Visit our Victorian village founded in 1880 on Tennessee’s Cumberland Plateau in Morgan & Scott counties!

 Dining

-The Canteen & Cottage Catering, with sandwiches & other takeout to be enjoyed at outdoor picnic tables, on-the-go, in our lodgings or at home is now here.
-Next door to the former Harrow Road Cafe.
-Open 10-8 Eastern Fridays & Saturdays, 10-7 Eastern Wednesdays & Thursdays.
-Call 931-214-1262 for advance orders.
-Lunch & takeout service is also available at R.M.
-Brooks Store daily except Wednesday & Sunday.
+The Canteen & Cottage Catering, with sandwiches & other takeout to be enjoyed at outdoor picnic tables, on-the-go, in our lodgings or at home re-opens May 4, 2024.
+Lunch & takeout service is available now at R.M.
+Brooks Store daily except Sunday.
 It's a short distance down Rugby Parkway to the west, call 423-628-2533.
 Both take cash or credit cards.

 Shopping